THE TOUCH OF A FATHER’S HAND

 If I live at the eastern horizon or settle at the western limits, even there your hand will lead me; your right hand will hold on to me.

-My dad was around 6 ft. tall, not really a giant, but to a child, his size could be intimidating.
+My dad was around 6 ft. tall, not really a giant, but his size could be intimidating to a child.
 My friends were sometimes a little afraid of him, which I could never understand.
 To me he was just Daddy, the man who loved me and took care of me.
 My friends soon learned there was nothing to be afraid of, because he was so kind and welcoming to them.

 He did love to hear me play and wanted me to be a concert pianist, but that was not my desire.
 I played for fun, for inspiration and for worship.